Louisiana / Terrebonne County

 What is the housing market like in Montegut, LA?

-The Montegut housing market is affordable, with a median home price of $126,000 and an owner-occupied rate of 77.5%.
-Modest appreciation rates and a low foreclosure rate make it a stable environment for both buyers and renters.
+The local housing market is strong, with a median home price of $126,000 and an owner-occupied rate of nearly 78%.
+The market has seen a 4.2% appreciation over the past year, and rental vacancy rates remain moderate at 7.1%.
+Montegut offers a mix of stability and opportunity for both buyers and renters.

 $126,000